 WMS have been an integral cog in the history of electronic gaming throughout the 20th Century.
 Experienced players may know classic titles like Montezuma and Raging Rhino are WMS slots.
 However, you probably won’t know that the company was first founded in 1943 in Chicago, IL by a man called (unsurprisingly) Harry Williams.
+It’s this long history and extensive games knowledge that means there are loads of WMS casinos now, in 2019.

 Harry Williams founded Williams Electronics during the Second World War.
 Though the manufacturing and importing costs during the war made production virtually impossible, Williams in that time, invented the tilt feature on a pinball table.
 Once the war ended, Williams was able to put his first gaming devices into production including pinball and fortune telling machines.
 The first pinball machines that Williams released was named “Suspense” in 1946.